stut/nixos-nomad/README.md

 server.
 If you don't you won't be able to log into the machine on its console in the case of network issues.

+Users in the `wheel` group, i.e. `admin`, can `sudo` without a password.
+If you change this you'll need to add a password to the config.

 ### Firewalls

 Firewalls are disabled on all nodes by default.

 ### SSH

-In theory the only reason to access any of the nodes via SSH is to pull and apply changes to the configuration.
-The shell is `bash` and `vim` is installed by default.
+In theory, the only reason to access any of the nodes via SSH is to pull and apply changes to the configuration.
+The shell is `bash`, and `vim` is installed by default.
 These can be changed in `node-types/common/default.nix`.
 If you change the shell you may need to modify `apply.sh`.